-- 10. Close all waterline drains, tank drain valves, and all faucets to avoid contamination by dirt, insects, or rodents. - 11.
-Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 12.
-Pour about one cup of non-toxic RV antifreeze down the galley sink drain(s), bathroom lavatory sink drain, and shower drain.
-This fills the drain traps to prevent holding tank odors from entering the motorhome during storage.

-NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.
+- 17. Cold Water Filter: Empty the cold water filtration canister of any water trapped during the blow-out procedure.
+Remount empty canister on to filter assembly. - 18.
+Close all waterline drains, tank drain valves, and all faucets to avoid contamination by dirt, insects, or rodents. - 19.
+Pour about one cup of RV antifreeze down each drain for the galley sink, lavatory sink, and shower/tub.
+This fills the drain trap pipes to prevent holding tank odors from entering the motorhome during storage. - NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.